Last Updated: February 9, 2023

 Crows, like magpies and jays, all belong to the highly diverse Corvidae family.
 Most people often identify them as strident, mid-sized birds, eating almost anything and dominating the birdfeeders.
 Moreover, members of this family are famous for being clever and adaptable birds.

 This crow has an overall black plumage in whatever continent it's coming from, although body sizes and bill shape differ depending on the region.
+While not the longest-lived bird, the lifespan of a crow can extend to 1-2 decades under ideal conditions.

 Crows are primarily social, with some of their species collaboratively breeding; however, they can also be stealthy and quiet at times.